 - Use green tea, decaffeinated tea, or your favorite tea instead of black tea.

 - Personally, I prefer a 75/25 ratio mix.
 Fill the glass 3/4 full of iced tea and 1/4 full of lemonade.
 Less sugar.
 Less sweet.
 But still refreshing and tasty!

 Why the heck is this drink called an “Arnold Palmer”?
 An “Arnold Palmer” is a non-alcoholic drink that’s named after a famous pro golfer (Arnold Palmer).
 He used to order a mixture of iced tea with lemonade at golf clubs, so due to his fame this refreshing concoction was named after him.

-When I was in Franklin, Tennessee a couple of years ago, I ordered an iced tea with lemonade, and the waitress said, “so you want a sweet tea”.
-But if you order the same thing here in California, the waitress will say, “so you want an Arnold Palmer”.
+When I was in Franklin, Tennessee a couple of years ago, I ordered an iced tea with lemonade, and the waitress said, “you mean a sweet tea?”.
+But if you order the same thing here in California, the waitress will say, “you mean an Arnold Palmer?”.

 When I was growing up my best friend’s mom made a pitcher of Lipton ice tea every morning to drink throughout the day.
 Every time I make a pitcher of iced tea to use for Arnold Palmers, I think of her.
 When I make Arnold Palmers at home, I’ll either use green tea, or Lipton ice tea for its classic taste.